 In the Project Sources Window, select the appropriate line(s) for which you'd like to compute a correction (the left image below).
 In the Project Layers window, select the Dynamic Surface you'd like to have improved (the right image below).

 Why do you need to select lines and surfaces?
 The short answer is that the lines you select will be the lines that are corrected.
 The Dynamic Surface that you select helps the algorithm determine which neighboring survey lines can be used to assist the algorithm, even if those lines do not need to be corrected.
 You should only select the lines that you want to repair, the Dynamic Surface's spatial indexing will help the algorithm find the surrounding lines that will assist in the repair.
 The surrounding lines will NOT be adjusted by the algorithm.

 Select the TU Delft Sound Speed inversion tool, available on the Tools drop down menu.

-There are three parameters which can be set to the users preferences: Algorithm, Configuration, Custom Harmonic Sound Speed Bounds, and Smooth results.
+There are four parameters which can be set to the users preferences: Algorithm, Configuration, Custom Harmonic Sound Speed Bounds, and Smooth results.

 "Algorithm" can be set to either Full Search or Quick Search.
 There are pros and cons to each method:

 "Custom Harmonic Sound Speed Bounds" gives the option to limit the sound speeds used by the tool.